mist475/MistLotrTweaks/README.md

 - Fellowship permission icons are now shown in the main fellowship screen as well as the per-fellowship screen (see image)
 ![2023-06-04_18 15 24](https://github.com/mist475/MistLotrTweaks/assets/70655895/c92826c2-d77a-4eac-967e-2f7c19770922)
+- When reforging, the item tooltip is now shown permanently to make reforging items less tedious TODO: image

 ## Attribution